solo-fsw/eprime_package_markers/README.md

 These download instructions will make the package available per user.
 When different users need to use the package, they must download the package separately.
 - Download the Markers package here.
 - Unzip/Extract the folder.
-- Place the Markers folder here: C:\Users\%USERNAME%\Documents\My Experiments\3.0\Packages.
+- Place the Markers folder in **C:\Users\%USERNAME%\Documents\My Experiments\3.0\Packages**.
 When the Packages folder does not exist, and you receive the message "Windows can't find C:\Users\%USERNAME%\Documents\My Experiments\3.0\Packages", navigate to C:\Users\%USERNAME%\Documents\My Experiments\3.0 and create a new folder called "Packages" here.
 Then, place the Markers folder in the Packages folder.

 ![PackageLocation2](https://github.com/solo-fsw/eprime_package_markers/assets/56065641/f4db2d36-97e3-4e34-adf7-15651a47c0e2)